How are the residents selected?

 Do residents receive support to attend professional meetings?

-Full support is available for required meetings such as the ASHP Conference for Leaders in Health-System Pharmacy, ASHP Midyear Clinical Meeting, Alcalde Southwest Leadership Conference, Midwest Pharmacy Residency Conference, and TSHP Annual Seminar.
+Full support is available for required meetings such as the ASHP Conference for Leaders in Health-System Pharmacy, ASHP Midyear Clinical Meeting, Alcalde Southwest Leadership Conference, and Midwest Pharmacy Residents Conference.
 Support to attend additional meetings is determined on an individual basis.

 Do residents have library privileges?